segura2010/GoHole/readme.md

 `gohole -s`

 You can specify a config file with the command line argument `-c`.
 See the `config_example.json` file to see the structure.

 You can also provide the `-p` argument to specify the port in which the DNS server will listen.

+You can use the secure DNS server generating an AES encryption key using the command "gohole -gkey".
+Then, download it in your device and configure the [GoHole CryptClient](https://github.com/segura2010/GoHole-CryptClient).

 To block ads domains, you must add them to the cache DB.
 In order to do that, you must pass a blocklist file using the following command: